 Before setting up and operating your new equipment, please locate the model plate on the equipment and record the information in the provided area to the right.
-You can locate the model plate by standing at the operator's position and looking down at the rear of the deck.
+You can locate the model plate by standing at the operator's position and looking at the lower, rear section of the frame.
 This information will be necessary, should you seek technical support via our web site, Customer Support Department, or with a local authorized service dealer.

+MODEL NUMBER

-MODEL NUMBER SERIAL NUMBER
+SERIAL NUMBER